-The protein encoded by this gene is a histone methyltransferase that is part of the E2F6 complex, which represses transcription.
-The encoded protein methylates the Lys-9 position of histone H3, which tags it for transcriptional repression.
+The protein encoded by this gene is a histone methyltransferase that methylates the lysine-9 position of histone H3.
+This action marks the genomic region packaged with these methylated histones for transcriptional repression.
 This protein may be involved in the silencing of MYC- and E2F-responsive genes and therefore could play a role in the G0/G1 cell cycle transition.
 Defects in this gene are a cause of chromosome 9q subtelomeric deletion syndrome (9q-syndrome, also known as Kleefstra syndrome).
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, May 2014]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2017]

 GeneCards Summary for EHMT1 Gene

-EHMT1 (Euchromatic Histone-Lysine N-Methyltransferase 1) is a Protein Coding gene.
-Diseases associated with EHMT1 include kleefstra syndrome and kleefstra syndrome due to 9q34 microdeletion.
-Among its related pathways are Cellular Senescence and Cellular Senescence.
-GO annotations related to this gene include methyltransferase activity and histone-lysine N-methyltransferase activity.
-An important paralog of this gene is SUV39H2.
+EHMT1 (Euchromatic Histone Lysine Methyltransferase 1) is a Protein Coding gene.
+Diseases associated with EHMT1 include Kleefstra Syndrome 1 and Polymicrogyria.
+Among its related pathways are Cellular Senescence (REACTOME) and Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include methyltransferase activity and histone-lysine N-methyltransferase activity.
+An important paralog of this gene is EHMT2.